TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.6.1 =
+* Fixed: Missing some fields for new installations

 = 4.6 =
 * Added: New configuration section under General Settings for Moderation Options
 * Added: Ability to send approval or refusal messages to new link submitters